 You’ll explore various teaching methods in our laboratories, including experiments to inspire pupils across all key stages.

-Our laboratories mirror school science classrooms and you might carry out practical experiments such as using a torch to transmit music or investigating the weather using data from satellites.
+Our laboratories mirror school science classrooms and you might carry out practical experiments such as measuring the speed of electromagnetic waves using cheese or investigating the weather using data from satellites.

-We also offer guest lectures from alumni, people from exam boards, and experts from a variety of organisations.
+We also offer guest lectures from alumni, specialists from subject associations like the Institute of Physics, and experts in education.
 Past sessions include speakers from the National Space Centre, Royal Society of Chemistry, and Science and Plants for Schools (SAPS).